skycoin/skybian/README.md

 Skybian is an [Armbian-based](https://www.armbian.com/) Operating System that contains the Skycoin's Skywire software and it's dependencies.

-Currently, only the [Orange Pi Prime](http://www.orangepi.org/OrangePiPrime/) and [Raspberry Pi](https://www.raspberrypi.org/products/) [Single Board Computers](https://en.wikipedia.org/wiki/Single-board_computer) are supported.
+Currently, only the [Orange Pi Prime](http://www.orangepi.org/OrangePiPrime/) [Single Board Computer](https://en.wikipedia.org/wiki/Single-board_computer) is supported.

-This repository has three main components.
+This repository has two main components.
 The first is a script for building a base Skybian image.
-The second is a script for building a base SkyRaspbian image.
-The third is a tool named `skyimager`, that downloads a base Skybian or SkyRaspbian image, and generates a number of final Skybian or SkyRaspbian images (based on the provided options by the user).
+The second is a tool named `skyimager`, that downloads a base Skybian image, and generates a number of final Skybian images (based on the provided options by the user).

 ## Dependencies